The boosted HP filter is more general than you might think: Applications

 Time series models sometimes explicitly include deterministic trends and structural breaks as constituent trend components.
-Using similar arguments to those in \citetalias{phillips2021business} and \citetalias{phillips2021boosting}, such components may be analyzed for the wider class of stochastic trend functions considered in this paper.
-In particular, consider a deterministic trend given by the time polynomial
+Such components may be analyzed for the wider class of stochastic trend functions considered in this paper.
+In particular, following \citetalias{phillips2021boosting} we consider a deterministic trend given by the time polynomial